Former Obama Official Warns: If Democrats Don’t ‘Produce Results’ They Could Lose Midterms

 “I think Biden’s done a good job with responding to COVID, but we have to actually legislate now and produce results, and this is where some of the frustrations are happening,” he said.

 Democrats currently have complete control of Washington following the 2020 election; however, they are barely hanging on to their House majority by four votes and flipped the Senate only in that the chamber is now split 50–50 and Vice President Kamala Harris is responsible for breaking ties.
-These narrow margins have caused several big promises from Biden to descend into negotiation netherworld, where Congress’s most far-left members refuse to budge on certain bill provisions while moderates dash Democrat dreams by bucking party lines.
+These narrow margins have caused several big promises from Biden to descend into negotiation netherworld, where Congress’s most far-left members refuse to budge on certain bill provisions and moderates dash their fellow Democrats’ dreams by bucking party lines.

 “When voters hand you the keys back, you’re going to have to do something with it, and I think if we don’t, that’s going to have serious implications down ballot,” Rathod said.